bitcoreos/agent-zero/README.md

 # Agent Zero Core Framework

-Autonomous JSON AI agent system for recursive problem solving
+The work space for the autonomous JSON AI agent system for recursive problem solving for the BITwiki and BIThub projects.